 (a) Student teachers as active, adult learners, evaluate their lesson preparation and assess the processes and outcomes of the teaching and learning in which they have participated.
 They should read, have the opportunity to discuss, and sign each Formative Profile Report on their work.

-(b) Teacher-tutors and class teachers observe students teaching and may use a lesson observation report in an informal way as a focus for discussion of teaching observed and collaborate with the HEI tutors in discussing the students' teaching plans.
+(b) Teacher-tutors support the student teachers in a mentoring and pastoral capacity and along with class teachers observe students teaching and may use a lesson observation report in an informal way as a focus for discussion of teaching observed and collaborate with the HEI tutors in discussing the students' teaching plans.
 They may also wish to undertake joint observations with the HEI tutor(s) of the students' classroom work and consider with them what pupils have achieved.
 The schools provide an end-of-placement summary report to the HEIs.

 (c) HEI tutors undertake a more formal assessment of the students' work on the basis of school experience reports.
 These reports identify areas of achievement, and establish an agreed focus for future development.